Joseph Legros

-Joseph Legros, often also spelt Le Gros, (7 September or 8 September 1739 – 20 December 1793) was a French singer and composer of the 18th century.
-He is best remembered for his association with the composer Christoph Willibald Gluck and is usually regarded as the most prominent haute-contre of his generation, though his acting is reputed to have been mediocre.
+Joseph Legros, often also spelt Le Gros, (7 September or 8 September 1739 – 20 December 1793) was a French singer, impresario and composer of the 18th century.
+He is usually regarded as the most prominent haute-contre of his generation, though his acting is reputed to have been mediocre.
+He is best remembered for his association with the composers Gluck and Mozart.

 Biography

 Legros was born at Monampteuil, Laon.
-After initial training as a choirboy, when his voice broke Legros developed the voice of a haute-contre, a type of French high tenor that was typically used for the heroic male lead in French operas of the period.
+After initial training as a choirboy, when his voice broke Legros developed the voice of an haute-contre, a type of French high tenor that was typically used for the heroic male lead in French operas of the period.
 Legros made his début at the Paris Opéra in 1764 in a revival of Mondonville's Titon et l'Aurore and became the leading haute-contre at the Opéra, a status he held until his retirement in 1783, caused in part by his increasing obesity.